Examples and Traps

 - ...

-- User shall be able to set different page title pattern for each product category
+- User shall be able to set a different page title pattern for each product category

 System shall support these payment gateways: PayGo and DynamicPay

 At first sight, the requirements are clear.
 The sponsor wants to enable customers to pay using either of these payment gateways.
-The problem is in the ambiguous word "to support", which doesn't give any context whatsoever.
-Again, such a requirement is very common for the early stages of the requirements elicitation.
-However, during the requirements analysis, it should be refined to explicitly say what impacts it is going to have and what other requirements it is going to generate:
+The problem lies in the ambiguous word "to support", which doesn't provide any context whatsoever.
+Again, such a requirement is very common in the early stages of requirements elicitation.
+However, during requirements analysis, it should be refined to explicitly state what impacts it will have and what other requirements it will generate:

 Purchase Product